 The PX3 device's SSL/TLS-based protocols, including HTTPS, support AES 128- and 256-bit ciphers.
-The exact cipher to use is negotiated between the PX3 and the client (such as a web browser), which is impacted by the cipher priority of the PX3 and the client's cipher availability/settings.
+The exact cipher to use is negotiated between PX3 and the client (such as a web browser), which is impacted by the cipher priority of PX3 and the client's cipher availability/settings.

-Tip: If intending to force the PX3 to use a specific AES cipher, refer to your client's user documentation for information on configuring AES settings.
+Tip: To force PX3 to use a specific AES cipher, refer to your client's user documentation for information on configuring AES settings.
 For example, you can enable a cipher and disable the other in the Firefox via the "about:config" command.